jessemonroy650/Plugin-JToast-UI/README.md

 Accepts a JSON with the following parameters:

 - `id` - element `id` of the &lt;div&gt; you are using. *Defaults to 'jtoast'.*
 - `timeout` - the amount of time to display the notification (in milliseconds) before fading out.
-Defaults to 7000 (milliseconds - 7 seconds).
-If set to zero (0=string), then it never fades.
+If set to zero (0=string), then it never fades.  *Defaults to 7000 (milliseconds - 7 seconds).*

 ### `toggle()` ###
 NO parameters.